Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Plain English Takeaway

-A water ionizer works by filtering water and then using electricity to separate it into two different streams.
+A water ionizer filters water and then uses electricity to separate it into two different streams.

-One stream becomes the alkaline drinking water most people associate with ionizers.
-The other becomes an acidic stream used differently.
+One becomes the alkaline drinking water most people associate with ionizers.
+The other becomes an acidic stream with its own uses.

-During this process, the chemistry of the water changes in several ways at once, including pH, hydrogen production, mineral balance, and electrochemical behavior.
+During this process, the water changes in several measurable ways, including pH, hydrogen production, mineral balance, and electrochemical behavior (with a negative charge and greater concentration of calcium, magnesium and other healthy minerals in the alkaline stream).

 Further Reading